 September is cat month.
 And while not everyone has room in their lives for a cat, they are versatile creatures that can be great companions (when they deem you worthy) and superb mousers (when they’re motivated).
-The folks in our pet department put together some cat essentials, whether you’re looking for an outdoor feline or one that spends most days chrefed up inside.
+The folks in our pet department put together some cat essentials, whether you’re looking for an outdoor feline or one that spends most days inside.

 Cats Have Very Few Needs